AnKing-VIP/Reset-Ease/README.md

 # Reset Ease
  Resets the ease of an entire Anki collection to 250%

-See this Ankiweb page for more details: https://ankiweb.net/shared/info/947935257
+ See this link for Ankiweb download and details: https://ankiweb.net/shared/info/947935257

 ---
 **Please consider supporting us via:**